-Quarterly labour productivity series, measured as real gross domestic product (GDP) per hour worked, are widely watched by the financial community, non financial businesses, government policymakers and researchers.
-These series are of interest for three prime reasons: a) They provide more current information than do the annual productivity data; b) They provide necessary information to analyze the behaviour of the economy during business cycles and c) They provide the most current information of the productivity performance of Canada compared to the U.S.
+Quarterly labour productivity series, measured as real gross domestic product (GDP) per hour worked, are widely watched by the financial community, non-financial businesses, government policymakers and researchers.
+These series are of interest for three main reasons: a) they provide more current information than do the annual productivity data; b) they provide necessary information to analyze the behaviour of the economy during business cycles; c) they provide the most current information on Canada's productivity performance compared to that of the United States.

-Even though multifactor productivity data provide a more comprehensive indicator of productivity performance, the quarterly program of the CPA produces only data on labour productivity and its related variables.
-This is due to the complexity associated with the construction of multifactor productivity measures and their high level of data requirements (see record number 1402).
+Even though multifactor productivity data provide a more comprehensive indicator of productivity performance, the quarterly program of the CPA only produces data on labour productivity and its related variables.
+This is due to the complexity associated with the construction of multifactor productivity measures and their high level of data requirements (see Productivity Measures and Related Variables - National and Provincial [Annual], record number 1402).

 The quarterly program of the CPA has three main features:

-2) Estimates apply to the entire economy, its aggregate business sector and its constituent two-digit sub-sectors based on the North American Industry Classification System (NAICS).
+2) estimates apply to the entire economy, its aggregate business sector and its constituent two-digit sub-sectors based on the North American Industry Classification System;

 The Canadian Productivity Accounts (CPA) are responsible for producing, analyzing and disseminating Statistics Canada's official data on productivity and for the production and integration of data on employment, hours worked and capital services consistent with the System of National Economic Accounts.
 To this end, the CPA comprises three programs.
-The quarterly program provides current estimates on labour productivity and labour costs at the aggregate level for 15 industry groups (see record number 5042).
-The annual multifactor productivity program provides yearly estimates on multifactor productivity and related measures (output, capital input, labour input and intermediate inputs) as they apply to the major sectors of the economy and to the industry level at the national and provincial levels (see record number 1402).
-Lastly, the annual provincial program, as an integral part of the provincial and territorial economic accounts, provides estimates on employment, hours worked, labour productivity and labour costs at the industry level for each province and territory (in this issue: record number 5103).
+The quarterly program provides current estimates on labour productivity and labour costs at the aggregate level for 15 industry groups (see Labour Productivity Measures - National [Quarterly], record number 5042).
+The annual multifactor productivity program provides yearly estimates on multifactor productivity and related measures (output, capital input, labour input and intermediate inputs) as they apply to the major sectors of the economy and to industries at the national and provincial levels (see Productivity Measures and Related Variables - National and Provincial [Annual], record number 1402).
+Lastly, the annual provincial program, as an integral part of the provincial and territorial economic accounts, provides estimates on employment, hours worked, labour productivity and labour costs at the industry level for each province and territory.

 Reference period: Quarter